anajilly/fizzbuzz_swiftnav/README.md

     -? | -h   print this message and exit
-    -v        increase verbosity. -v may be specified many times -z        use zero as the first Fibonacci number -s3,5p    supress the report of 3 and 5 as primes -lf       add linefeed after each F_n report
+    -v        increase verbosity. -v may be specified many times -z        use zero as the first Fibonacci number -s3,5p    suppress the report of 3 and 5 as primes -lf       add linefeed after each F_n report
     -a        add an asterisk after BuzzFizz when the report, with very low probability, may be inaccurate
     <n>       consider only the first <n> Fibonacci numbers.
 (The default is to run until Ctrl+C is pressed)